lyteword/chspurgeon-sermons/volume-01-1855/sermon-006.md

 Now a word about this victory.
 I speak first to aged men and women.
 Dear brethren and sisters, you are often, I know, like the bruised reed.
 Coming events cast their shadows before them; and death casts the shadow of old age on you.
 You feel the grasshopper to be a burden; you feel full of weakness and decay; your frame can hardly hold together.
 Ah! you have here a special promise.
 "The bruised reed I will not break."
 "I will strengthen thee."
 "When thy heart and thy flesh faileth, I will be the strength of thy heart and thy portion for ever."

-> Even down to old age, all my people shall prove
+> "Even down to old age, all my people shall prove
 >
 > My sovereign, eternal, unchangeable love;
 >
 > And when hoary hairs shall their temples adorn,
 >
-> Like lambs they shall still in my bosom be borne.
+> Like lambs they shall still in my bosom be borne."

 Tottering on thy staff, leaning, feeble, weak, and wan; fear not the last hour; that last hour shall be thy best; thy last day shall be a consummation devoutly to be wished.
 Weak as thou art, God will temper the trial to thy weakness; he will make thy pain less, if thy strength be less; but thou shalt sing in heaven, Victory! victory! victory!
 There are some of us who could wish to change places with you, to be so near heaven--to be so near home.
 With all your infirmities, your grey hairs are a crown of glory to you; for you are near the end as well as in the way of righteousness.